 RFP Is not a Request for Pricing

 Lastly, it is crucial to remember that every agency values their time greatly.
 In case all that you are interest in is the cost for the services, it is best to call them directly rather than bother the agency with a request for a proposal.
 In the long run, you may be not really interested in potential cooperation, but the vendor would need to get through lots of information before giving you the price.
 It would be considered a poor tone.

-To sum all up, it is safe to say that when a company is interested in great website design, a request for a proposal is pure necessity.
+To sum all up, it is safe to say that when a company is interested in great website design, a request for a proposal is a pure necessity.
 No matter what others may state, it is not that difficult to come up with one.
 To start with, there are countless templates on the Internet to look through.
-Apart from that, if you follow all the steps described in the guide, the successful outcome will be granted!
+Apart from that, if you follow all the steps described in the guide, a successful outcome will be granted!